Lending is the primary revenue generator in a credit union. To be an expert at generating this revenue, lenders have the following needs and more:

 - Ability to monitor and act on delinquencies

-- Ability to monitor the loan pipeline and learn about loans approved and not funded, exactly where members get lost or drop out of the loan application process
+- Ability to track the loan pipeline and learn about loans approved and not funded, exactly where members get lost or drop out of the loan application process

 - Monitor loan quality, credit risk, and compliance